Pozitrone/Arolib/README.md

-# OpenComputers base control by Arothe for ToastyNetworks
+# OpenComputers base control for ToastyNetworks
+## by Arothe
 Visit our website! **https://toastynetworks.net/**

 ### Usage